-15.3 Review by Executive Director
+15.3.
+Review by Executive Director

 The Executive Director will review the Additional Legal Studies completed and has sole discretion to determine whether some of the assigned requirements in the Assessment Decision may be waived.
-The Executive Director will inform the Applicant in writing of the outcome of the Assessment Reconsideration and, when subjects have been waived, the NCA will update the candidate profile to reflect this change.
+The NCA policies in force at the time of the Assessment Reconsideration will apply.
+The Executive Director will inform the Applicant in writing of the outcome of the Assessment Reconsideration and, when subjects have been waived, the NCA will update the Applicant's candidate profile to reflect this change.

-15.4 Timing for Reconsideration
+15.4.
+Timing for Reconsideration